 Some ACE providers provide formal vocational education and training as well as adult basic education and personal interest learning.
 These ACE providers have registered training organisation (RTO) status to deliver formal or accredited VET subjects, skill sets and whole qualifications, and issue recognised Australian VET qualifications and other awards.
-The logic of formal VET in ACE programs is shown in Figure 11.

-There are also ACE providers who are not RTOs but who assist with formal accredited VET delivery through entering partnerships with RTO VET providers that take responsibility for assuring the quality of assessments and judgements about competence or outcomes achieved and the issuing of the final VET awards.
-No information was found on the extent of these partnerships.
+There are also ACE providers that are not RTOs but who assist with formal accredited VET delivery by entering into partnerships with RTO VET providers that take responsibility for assuring the quality of assessments and judgements about competence or outcomes achieved and the issuing of the final VET awards.
+Some information was found on the extent of these partnerships.